-- 1. Outline the construction and working principle of measuring instrument to measure voltage and current - 2.
-Examine the working principle of different watt meters and energy meters. - 3.
-Compare the different types of potentiometers and instrument transformers - 4.
-Apply the various bridge techniques for the measurement of resistance and impedance in AC and DC circuits - 5.
-Use the appropriate display and recording devices and analyze the measurement of current, voltage and frequency using CRO
+- 1. Select the appropriate measuring instrument to measure electrical parameters - 2.
+Apply the principles of watt meters and energy meters to measure power and energy in single and three-phase circuits - 3.
+Apply the potentiometers and instrument transformers to measure the high voltage and current - 4.
+Select the bridge circuit techniques for the measurement of resistance and impedance in AC and DC circuits - 5.
+Use the appropriate display and recording device to measure the current, voltage and frequency